thulithdezoysa/thulithdezoysa/README.md

-#I'm a Front End Developer
+# 👋 Hi, I’m Thulith de Zoysa

-- 👋 Hi, I’m Thulith de Zoysa
+## I'm a Front End Developer and a Computer Science Graduate

 - 👀 I’m interested in coding and learning new technologies
 - 🌱 I’m currently learning ReactJS and TypeScript
 - ⚡ I love eSports and Traveling.